Lanie-Chen/Lanie-Chen.github.io/_posts/2020-02-28-test-markdown.md

-• Data Collection
+## • Data Collection

-• Data Cleaning
+## • Data Cleaning

-• Explanatory Data Analsysis
+## • Explanatory Data Analsysis

+• Model Selection

+• Machine Learning

-• Ongoing
+• Results

 This is a demo post to show you how to write blog posts with markdown.
 I strongly encourage you to [take 5 minutes to learn how to write in markdown](https://markdowntutorial.com/) - it'll teach you how to transform regular text into bold/italics/headings/tables/etc.